frudman/log0/README.md

 log0's purpose is for **LIVE**, **IMMEDIATE**, while-you-are-developing, **LOCAL**, console.log-type logging for **server-side node.js development**.

-And that's where the name comes from.
-Its logs are *ephemeral*.
-It logs **0 (zero)** entries permanently.
+And that's where it takes its name:
+- Its logs are *ephemeral*.
+It logs **0 (zero)** entries permanently

-It's also very simple, slim, and feature-lite, hence **0 as in zero-weight** on your app (in a sort of a double-entendre).
+- It's very simple, slim, and feature-lite, hence **0 as in zero-weight** on your app (double-entendre, anyone?)

 ## Short Story Long

-Logging means different things to different people: for production apps, logging is meant to record events as they happen for later analysis (especially large apps with cloud-based logging) for bug extraction and performance improvement or feature enhancement.
+Logging means different things to different parties: for production apps & managers, logging is long-term and meant to record events as they happen for later analysis (especially large apps with cloud-based logging) for bug extraction and performance improvement or feature enhancement.

-For developers, the stage of development (beta, production, alpha, or early-pre-alpha) affects the type and purpose of "log entries."
-Often, early on, "logging" is really **shortform debugging** (not involving an actual debugger);

-It doesn't replace a debugger, but rather "console.log" is just another tool in the toolbelt.
+For developers, the stage of development (beta, production, alpha, or early-pre-alpha) affects the type and purpose of logging.
+Often, very early on, logging is really just **quick-n-dirty debugging** (not involving an actual debugger).
+It doesn't replace a debugger, but rather it's just another tool in our developer's toolbelt.

 In these cases, logging is not about "logging an event" but rather it's to "dump a value" as an app is running to see what's going on (especially when an actual debugger is not available or practical or worth